Windah Basudara: YouTube career

 Due to his massive success as a streamer, he now amasses around 100k viewers during his live streams.
 In April 2019, Windah Basudara only had a thousand subscribers, in June 2019, his subscribers increased to 100,000.
 He has collaborated with MiawAug in the game Secret Neighbor and was also invited to appear on stage at the 2019 YouTube FanFest event.
 By June 2020 he had reached one million subscribers.
+He is also known for the acting he usually performs during or at the end of his live streams, as part of his unique persona.
+He said that the performance is a form of gimmick to entertain and hopefully attract more viewers.
+He also said that he spent millions on costumes and miscellaneous items.

 On 8 July 2021, Windah Basudara was officially announced, via their Instagram account (@teamrrq), as the new brand ambassador for the RRQ e-Sport team.

-In addition to his YouTube success, Brando has also contributed to fundraising events.
-One of the most memorable was a 24 hour livestream, where he managed to collect funds of IDR 50 million which he donated towards helping to deal with COVID-19.
+In addition to his YouTube success, Windah has also contributed to fundraising events.
+One of the most memorable was a 24-hour livestream, where he managed to collect funds of IDR 50 million which he donated towards helping to deal with COVID-19.

 Nominations and awards

-On 18 November 2021 at 18.30 GMT+7, GTV presented the Indonesian Esports Awards 2021.
-The Awards honoured the best Indonesian Esport players and Youtubers by Awarding the nominees based on the results of a public vote.
+On 18 November 2021 at 18.30 UTC+07:00, GTV presented the Indonesian Esports Awards 2021.
+The Awards honoured the best Indonesian Esport players and YouTubers by Awarding the nominees based on the results of a public vote.
 The Indonesian Esports Awards 2021 was conducted by means of an online survey, due to spread of the coronavirus.
 Voting was held from 20 October to 18 November 2021.
 Windah Basudara managed to amass the most votes to win the Most Favorite Gaming Content Creator of 2021, despite tough competition in the other four nominees: Dyland Pros, Jess No Limit, Jonathan Liandi and Oura Gaming.

 The Dunia Games Awards 2021 was held 23–24 December 2021 and presented by Dunia Games and Telkomsel.
 The awards announcement was made virtually through MAXstream, as well as Dunia Games and Telkomsel's YouTube channels.
 There were 17 categories and winners in DGA 2021.
 Those categories were presented for gamers, professional esports athletes, content creators, esports organisers, local game publishers and developers, celebrity gamers, and esports fan clubs.
 The winner of the 2021 Dunia Games Award was determined by public vote held from 1–14 December 2021.
 Windah Basudara won the award for Gaming Content Creator of the Year.